innocenat/typingmania/README.md

   time is up, the line will repeat itself until you finish typing.
 - **Auto** Automatic typing.
 Sit and watch.
 Note that this does not block the input, so you can still mess up the score by also trying to type in this mode.
+- **Blind** Only the next character to type is visible.
+The lyrics line and other typing characters are not visible.
+- **Blank** Similar to blind, but furthermore, the next character to type is also invisible.
+Line interval are also not provided.
+Score information, including the number of correct line and skipped character, is visible.
+Sound feedback is also not changed.

 NOTE: Playing any game mode other than **Normal** will not save the high score for that play.